- Australian Guide to Legal Citation. Read Deakin's guide to AGLC.

 - Deakin's research repository, which describes and preserves the research output produced by Deakin University researchers, staff and higher degree research students.
 Visit DRO via the Library website.

 - A reference management software program available for free to Deakin students.

-- Similarly to footnotes, an endnote system of citation uses a superscript number in text that refers to a numbered note at the end of the section/chapter/work with the bibliographic details of the source.
+- Similar to footnotes, an endnote system of citation uses a superscript number in text that refers to a numbered note at the end of a section/chapter/work with the bibliographic details of the source.
 Sometimes used in the Oxford style of referencing.
 Endnotes are also used for including additional information.